DemiInfinity/LunaLore-Desktop/readme.md

 ## 📝 **License**

-This project is licensed under the MIT License.
+This project is governed by a custom license.
+Please refer to the [LICENSE.md](./LICENSE.md) file in the root of this repository for full details.

+By accessing or using this repository, you agree to the terms outlined in the license.
+Unauthorized forking, copying, or redistribution is prohibited.